STEMI (ST Elevation Myocardial Infarction): Diagnosis, ECG, Criteria, and Management

 Video 1 (above): This angiogram shows a catheter placed in the left circumflex coronary artery.
 The artery is occluded and therefore not filled with contrast.

 Video 2 (above): The same patient after balloon inflation and placement of a stent.
-Flow can now be visualized in the artery.
-Source: Todt T et al: “Relationship between treatment delay and final infarct size in STEMI patients treated with abciximab and primary PCI”.
-BMC Cardiovascular Disorders.
+Flow can now be visualized in the artery (Todt et al).

 Incidence of STEMI

-In 1990 STEMI accounted for nearly 50% of all cases of acute coronary syndromes (ACS).
-Since then the incidence of STEMI has declined steadily and in recent years STEMI represents 25% to 40% of all cases of acute myocardial infarction.
-Meanwhile, the incidence of NSTEMI has increased which is presumably due to the increased sensitivity of troponin assays (Tsao et al.).
+In 1990, STEMI constituted nearly 50% of all acute coronary syndrome (ACS) cases.
+Since then, the incidence of STEMI has steadily declined, and in recent years, it accounts for approximately 25% to 40% of all acute myocardial infarction (AMI) cases.
+Conversely, the incidence of NSTEMI has risen, likely attributable to the increased sensitivity of modern troponin assays, enabling the detection of smaller myocardial injuries (Martin et al.).

 Mortality in STEMI